 During the season of Christmas, we celebrate the Epiphany of the Lord, Jesus’ manifestation to the whole world after being revealed to the shepherds of Bethlehem.
-The Magi are the first Gentile witnesses of his message of universal salvation, and so with this feast we celebrate the fulfillment of God’s Advent promises.
+The Magi are the first Gentile witnesses of his message of universal salvation, so we celebrate the fulfillment of God’s Advent promises with this feast.

 Epiphany of the Lord

-Epiphany, also known as Three Kings Day is traditionally celebrated the twelfth day after Christmas, January 6, but in the United States it is celebrated on the Sunday between January 2 and January 8.
-In 2022 it is celebrated on January 2.
+Epiphany, or Three Kings Day, is traditionally celebrated on the twelfth day after Christmas, January 6.
+Still, in the United States, it is celebrated on Sunday between January 2 and January 8.

 The Blessing of the Home

 There are many traditions associated with the Epiphany.
 Blessing of the Home on the Feast of the Epiphany is one.
-It is sometimes provided by pastor.
-When there is no blessing of houses in a parish on Epiphany, a family member may go through the various rooms of the home sprinkling holy water which can be obtained from the parish.
-Bring a small jar with you to Mass and fill it from the Holy Water font.
+Pastor sometimes provides it.
+When there is no blessing of houses in a parish on Epiphany, a family member may go through the various rooms of the home sprinkling holy water obtained from the Church.
+Please bring a small jar to Mass and fill it from the Holy Water font.

 The Chalking of the Doors

-The chalking of the doors is a centuries-old practice throughout the world, though it appears to be someone less well-known in the United States.
-It is, however, an easy tradition to adopt, and a great practice whereby we dedicate our year to God from its very outset, asking His blessing on our homes and on all who live, work or visit them.
+The chalking of the doors is a centuries-old practice worldwide, though it appears to be someone less well-known in the United States.
+It is an easy tradition to adopt and a great practice whereby we dedicate our year to God from its very outset, asking His blessing on our homes and all who live, work, or visit them.

-The symbols are usually written on the upper horizontal piece of the door frame of the front entrance to a home; but if younger children or people in wheel chairs participate, encourage them to place the symbols anywhere on the door frame they can comfortably reach.
+The symbols are usually written on the upper horizontal piece of the door frame of the front entrance to a home, but if younger children participate, encourage them to place the symbols anywhere on the door frame they can comfortably reach.

-Traditionally we remember the names of the Magi as Caspar, Melchior, and Balthazar — although these names are not to be found in Scripture.
-During the chalking blessing, the first letters of these three names — C, M, B — are inscribed on the door frame.
+Traditionally, we remember the names of the Magi as Caspar, Melchior, and Balthazar — although these names are not to be found in Scripture.
+The first letters of these three names — C, M, B — are inscribed on the door frame during the chalking blessing.
 Some suggest the C M B may also stand for “Christus Mansionem Benedicat,” meaning “May Christ bless this dwelling.”

 The children in the Catechesis of the Good Shepherd at Saint Patrick Catholic Church participate in this tradition— chalking the door to the atrium.
-We invite you to participate in an Epiphany Blessing for your home.
-Click here to see the Epiphany Blessing that is used in the atrium at Saint Patrick Catholic Church.
+We invite you to join in an Epiphany Blessing for your home.
+Click here to see the Epiphany Blessing used in the atrium at Saint Patrick Catholic Church.

 Bless Your Door on Epiphany

-The gospel tells us that the magi found Christ “on entering the house”.
+The gospel tells us that the magi found Christ “on entering the house.”
 The door to your home is a holy threshold.
-You can bless those who come in and go out by inscribing above the door in chalk the first two numbers of the year + C + M + B + the last two numbers of the year.
-Tradition tells us that the letters stand for the names of the magi: Caspar, Malchior, Bethasar.
+You can bless those who come in and go out by inscribing the first two numbers of the year above the door in chalk + C + M + B + the last two numbers of the year.
+Tradition tells us that the letters represent the magi’s names: Caspar, Melchior, and Balthasar.
 Adolph Adam points out that it may also mean “Christus mansionem benedicat” or “may Christ bless this dwelling.”
-It is appropriate to bless your door in January – janua means “door” and the first month is the door to the new year.
+Blessing your door in January is appropriate – janua means “door,” and the first month is the door to the new year.

 After inscribing the doorway, say this prayer: